 Under California Penal Code 29805, most misdemeanor DV convictions result in a ten-year firearms ban.
 A misdemeanor conviction of violating Penal Code 273.5 PC (corporal injury on a spouse or cohabitant) will carry a lifetime loss of gun rights.
 See California AB 3129.12

 Penal Code 29800 PC is California’s “felon with a firearm” law.
-It imposes a lifetime firearms ban on people who have been convicted of a felony offense in any state or country.
+It imposes a lifetime firearms ban on people who have been convicted of a felony offense in any

 So if you are convicted of DV as a felony, both California and federal law prohibit you from ever legally possessing a gun.14